mtimmin65/Polevaultingpi-callan-and-max/README.md

 ### Description
 This is Mondo Duplantis.
 He is currently the best pole vaulter in the world with a hieght of a little over 20 feet.
 Our main question is what makes Mondo so hot and how we can be more like him using the power and wonder of engineering.
 In our best hopes we will be able to use the metrics from our sensor to figure out how virtical we are getting and how fast we are accelerating through the vault.
 We will measure our position on the ground during takeoff and continhual postion throught the air, and compare this with the sucess of our jump.
 Throught this we will be able to optimize our pole vault.

+## Bill of matierals
+*Not including pole vault tools

+-Strap to attacth pi to our bodies
+- Rasberry pi
+- Acceleraomoter
+- Necesary wiring
+- Box to protect wiring

+## What is success for this project?
+For this project a sucess will be that we can accurately record the postion of ourselves on takeoff, and in the air, during the polevault, and compare this with the sucess of our jump (Measured by height cleared.)
+By compaing these hopefully we can optimize our own jumps and hit big time personal bests by finding the best take off postion/positoin in the air.

+## Safety?
+Assuming safe polevaulting, the safety for this project lies with the safety of the pi on impact and in the air.
+We will be sure to protect the pi in a way that it will not break on impact using a box, and strap it tight to our bodies so it will not fall off.

 ## Testing